-MFG 102 MANUFACTURING PROCESSES / PRECISION MACHINING
+MFG\ 102 MANUFACTURING PROCESSES

 This course explains common methods of machining used to shape parts to specifications with the emphasis on traditional tool room machinery (Lathes, milling machines, drilling machines and grinders).
 Related topics also include shop safety, hand tools, measurement, layout work and cutting fluids.
 Students will apply classroom lessons to the fabrication of parts in the lab course.
-Pre-requisite/Corequisite: Reading exempt or permission of the instructor.
+Corequisite: MFG\ 103.

-MFG 103 MANUFACTURING PROCESSES / PRECISION MACHINING - LAB
+MFG\ 103 MANUFACTURING PROCESSES WITH LAB

 This course provides laboratory emphasis on common cutting tools and lathe operations, as well as on associated precision measuring tools and instruments.
 The labs will involve set-ups and procedures for milling machines, lathes, grinders, drill presses, and measuring instruments.
-Co-requisite: MFG 102
+Corequisite: MFG\ 102.